madvadi/madvadi.github.io/README.md

 Subsonic Turbulent Boundary Layer over a Flate Plate with a Compressible Pressure Solver

+In CD nozzle, a high temperature and pressure subsonic flow is converted to supersonic before being exhusted from the engine.
+A high-fidenlity simulation must remain stable across 2 flow regimes, i.e. subsonic and supersonic, while capaturing what is happening at the wall of the nozzle, e.g. wall temperature.
 I produced 2 zero pressure gradient flate plate simulations in compressible, subsonic, turbulent flow using the k-omega SST and Spalart-Allmaras.
-Nasa Turbulent Modelling Resource provides a validation case for my simulation to be compared agaist, which can be found at https://tmbwg.github.io/turbmodels/flatplate_val.html.
+Nasa Turbulent Modelling Resource provides a validation case for my simulation to be compared against, which can be found at https://tmbwg.github.io/turbmodels/flatplate_val.html.

 The baseline mesh that is used is a 175 by 90 grid size with the boundary conditions, as seen in Figure 8.